CrawfieldAndDutton/et_banklens/README.md

 BSI responses include Gen AI fields when the generative step completes.
 Responses use a success envelope with a `result` payload (`APISuccessResponse` style).

+---

+## Exclusions (not present in this mini version)

+- ML Engine for Transaction Categorization
+- Complex Kafka framework and Snowflake data store
+- Pinecone implementation
+- PII Masking framework for OpenAI invocations
+- Omnichannel - Calls and others

+The full version is present at `banklens.crawfieldanddutton.com` !